-Jonathan Lynn property dispute partner comments on boundary disputes.
+Jonathan Lynn Partner at Courtyard Solicitors comments on boundary disputes.
 Occasionally disputes arise between neighbours over precisely where the boundary between 2 properties lies.
 This can lead to very heated disputes.
 One neighbour may claim that the fence is in the right place and the other neighbour may claim that is because of an encroachment by the neighbour or one of his predecessors.

 Often one of the neighbours will obtain office copy entries and claim that the dispute is over because the red line on the plan proves his case.